 The CAP Award for Excellence in Teaching High School/CEGEP Physics, which was introduced in 2010, is intended to recognize excellence in teaching physics in Canadian high schools or CEGEPs and to encourage and promote physics at the high school/CEGEP level in Canada.
-The award has been sponsored at the national level by the CAP, TRIUMF, Perimeter Institute, the Institute of Particle Physics, and Nelson Education, and at the regional level by the Association of Professional Engineers and Geoscientists of BC.
+The award has been sponsored at the national level by the CAP, TRIUMF, Perimeter Institute, the Institute of Particle Physics, and Nelson Education, and at the regional level by Engineers and Geoscientists of BC.

 Visit http://cernhst2011.tumblr.com/ to see some thoughts from Peter Vogel from BC, the 2011 HS Award winner selected to participate in the 2011 CERN HS Teachers Workshop.